-These exhibits are furnished with this Quarterly Report on Form 10-Q and are not deemed filed with the Securities and Exchange Commission and are not incorporated by reference in any filing of Urgent.ly Inc. under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended, whether made before or after the date hereof and irrespective of any general incorporation language contained in such filings.
+"These exhibits are furnished with this Quarterly Report on Form 10-Q and are not deemed filed with the Securities Act of 1933 as amended or the Securities Act of 1933 as amen Commission and are not incorporated by reference in any filing of Urgent.ly Inc. under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended, whether made before or after the date hereof and irrespective of any general incorporation language contained in such filings.